2025 Business and Intellectual Property Litigation Super Conference

 - How to leverage eDiscovery software, including generative AI-backed tools, to speed review, reduce costs and identify key evidence.

-John Unice, Bit-x-Bit, Atlanta, GA
+John Unice, Bit-x-Bit, Pittsburgh, PA

-Brett Creasy, Bit-x-Bit, Atlanta, GA
+Brett Creasy, Bit-x-Bit, Pittsburgh, PA

 Networking Opportunities - Beer Tasting